Agent Escalation: When to Hand Off to a Human vs. Keep Handling

 What if a customer is both frustrated AND has a policy-gate issue?

 Route on the policy trigger.
-The sentiment is irrelevant to the routing decision — you would have escalated anyway, and the reason you log is “policy,” not “frustration.”
-This keeps your metrics clean and your escalation data meaningful.
+The sentiment is irrelevant to the routing decision — you would have escalated anyway.
+The trigger field in your summary card and your escalation logs should read “policy,” not “frustration.”
+This keeps your metrics clean and your escalation data meaningful for future tuning.

 How granular should the policy gate list be?

 Specific enough to be unambiguous, no more granular than that.
 “Refunds over $500” is a good gate.
 “Situations where a refund might feel unfair” is not — that requires judgment, which defeats the point.
-If writing the policy rule requires adjectives like “sensitive” or “complex,” it is not a policy rule yet.
+If writing a policy rule requires adjectives like “sensitive,” “complex,” or “unusual,” it is not a policy rule yet.
+Keep refining until it is a condition the agent can evaluate without any discretion.

-Can the agent ask a clarifying question before escalating on explicit request?
+Can the agent ask a clarifying question before escalating on an explicit request?

 No. “I want a human” is a terminal signal.
-Asking “are you sure?” or “can I try one more thing?” is friction on the clearest signal in the system.
+Asking “are you sure?” or “can I try one more thing first?” puts friction on the clearest signal in the system.
+The customer has told you what they want.
 Route immediately.

 What happens if none of the four triggers fire but the agent still cannot resolve the issue?

-This is the edge case worth instrumenting.
-An agent that exhausts its resolution path without hitting a trigger is either a complexity case you have not defined precisely enough, or a signal that your agent’s capability scope needs adjustment.
-Log it, review it, and refine either the trigger definition or the agent’s toolset.
+This is the edge case worth instrumenting carefully.
+An agent that exhausts its resolution path without hitting any of the four triggers is either a complexity case you have not yet defined precisely enough, or a signal that the agent’s tool set or scope needs adjustment.
+Log it as a distinct category — “unresolved without trigger” — review it regularly, and use it to refine either the trigger definition or the agent’s capability set.
+Do not silently route these to the human queue; doing so would pollute your escalation metrics.

 Where this fits in the series